Kerfkore

 What thicknesses are available?

-Kerfkore is available in thicknesses of 1/4″ up to 3/4″
+Soflex is available in thicknesses of 1/4″ up to 3/4″

-Kerfkore’s flat lamination process makes it easy to cut grooves or dados into the back of the base material, allowing it to easily fit over or against forming ribs.
+Soflex's flat lamination process makes it easy to cut grooves or dados into the back of the base material, allowing it to easily fit over or against forming ribs.
 The grooves and ribs can be attached using a PVA glue and pins.
 Use a hot melt glue to help secure the parts until the PVA glue can cure.
-If you prefer not to cut grooves or dados, Kerfkore can be glued and then clamped into place.
+If you prefer not to cut grooves or dados, Soflex can be glued and then clamped into place.

 What type of framework is best?

 There are several options, but a framework with horizontal ribs is preferred.
-The ribs should be uniform, allowing Kerfkore to smoothly bend into the desired shape.
+The ribs should be uniform, allowing Soflex to smoothly bend into the desired shape.
 Vertical ribs are only needed for positioning the horizontal ribs or providing a vertical seaming rib.

 Available core material options?